alinush/ed25519-rust-speccheck/README.md

 We hope this helps outline the measures needed to implement the FIPS 186-5 and RFC 8032 standards rigorously.

-For more information, read [the original paper](https://eprint.iacr.org/2020/1244), published at [SSR'20](https://ssr2020.mozilla.org/accepted-papers).
+For more information, read the original paper[^CGN20e], published at [SSR'20](https://ssr2020.mozilla.org/accepted-papers).

 You can run this utility with `RUST_LOG=debug cargo run` to get a list of the test vectors and their intended test conditions.